-The number of shares of our common stock to be outstanding immediately after this offering is based on 15,902,590 shares of our common stock outstanding as of September 24, 2021, which gives effect to the Reorganization Merger and excludes, as of such date:
+The number of shares of our common stock to be outstanding immediately after this offering is based on 11,115,780 shares of our common stock outstanding as of November 5, 2021 and excludes, as of such date, the following:

-- 1,170,000 shares of our common stock issuable upon exercise of stock options to be issued to certain of our officers, directors and employees, effective as of the date of this prospectus, which options shall have an exercise price equal to the offering price of our common stock in this offering; and - 1,248,150 shares of our common stock that are available for future issuance under our 2021 Equity Incentive Plan (or the 2021 Plan) or shares that will become available under our 2021 Plan.
+- 817,830 shares of our common stock issuable upon exercise of stock options to be issued to certain of our officers, directors and employees, effective as of the date of this prospectus, which options shall have an exercise price equal to the offering price of our common stock in this offering; - 872,456 shares of our common stock that are available for future issuance under our 2021 Equity Incentive Plan (or the 2021 Plan) or shares that will become available under our 2021 Plan; and - 178,571 shares of common stock issuable upon the exercise of the warrants to purchase shares of our common stock to be issued to the underwriters in connection with this offering based on an assumed initial public offering price of \$7.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus.

-Unless otherwise indicated, this prospectus reflects no exercise by the underwriters of their over-allotment option and that the Stock Dividend has occurred.
+Unless otherwise indicated, this prospectus reflects no exercise by the underwriters of their over-allotment option and reflects the Stock Dividend and Reverse Stock Split.